-When I was planning to return from Argentina and shipping my truck back to the United States (after driving from Seattle), I applied for a card and paid for the shipment and flights on my new Marriott card, which got me most of the way there for the minimum spend.
+When I was planning to return from Argentina and shipping my truck back to the United States (after driving from Seattle), I applied for a card and paid for the shipment and flights on my new Marriott card, which got me most of the way there to meet the minimum spend requirements.

 3. Help From Friends and Family

-Another obvious tactic is to just volunteer to put some large expenses of good friends or family on your card to help you reach the minimum spend and have them pay you back with cash or check.
+Another obvious credit card minimum spend trick is to just volunteer to put some large expenses of good friends or family on your card to help you reach the minimum spend and then have them pay you back with cash or check.

 If it is a member of your household, you may even want to add them as an authorized user so their spending will help you meet the goal.